Global Existence and Incompressible Limit for the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Bulk Viscosity and Large Initial Data: Introduction and main results

 Recently, for the system (\ref{ns})--(\ref{i30}) in two-dimensional periodic domains, Danchin-Mucha \cite{DM} obtained the global existence of weak solutions when the bulk viscosity is sufficiently large and $\nu^{1/2} \|\div \mathbf{u}_0\|_{L^2} \le M$, where $M$ is a fixed positive constant.
 They also proved that as the bulk viscosity tends to infinity, the weak solutions converge to solutions of the inhomogeneous incompressible Navier-Stokes equations.
 Very recently, Lei-Xiong \cite{LX3} generalized their results by removing the condition that $\nu^{1/2} \|\div \mathbf{u}_0\|_{L^2} \le M$.
-Furthermore, building upon the pointwise representation of the effective viscous flux in general two-dimensional bounded simply connected domains developed by Fan-Li-Li \cite{FLL}, Lei-Xiong \cite{LX4} extended the results of \cite{DM} to general two-dimensional bounded simply connected domains.
+Furthermore, building upon the pointwise representation of the effective viscous flux in general two-dimensional bounded simply connected domains developed by Fan-Li-Li \cite{FLL}, Lei-Xiong \cite{LX4} extended the results of \cite{DM} to such domains.

-The aim of this paper is to study the global existence and incompressible limit of weak, strong, and classical solutions to the three-dimensional axisymmetric compressible Navier-Stokes equations in a cylinder excluding axis, with slip boundary conditions.
-Without loss of generality, in this paper, we set \be\la{om}\ba \OM=A \times \T, \ea\ee where $A=\{ (x_1,x_2) \in \rr : 1<x^2_1+x^2_2<4 \}$ is a two-dimensional annular domain, and $\T=\r / \mathbb{Z}$ is a one-dimensional torus.
-We also assume that the flow is periodic in the $x_3$-direction with period 1.
+The aim of this paper is to study the global existence and incompressible limit of weak, strong, and classical solutions for the three-dimensional axisymmetric compressible Navier-Stokes equations in a cylindrical domain excluding the axis, under slip boundary conditions.
+For simplicity, the domain is defined as \be\la{om}\ba \OM=A \times \T, \ea\ee where $A=\{ (x_1,x_2) \in \rr : 1<x^2_1+x^2_2<4 \}$ is a two-dimensional annulus, and $\T=\r / \mathbb{Z}$ is the one-dimensional torus.
+The flow is assumed to be periodic in the $x_3$-direction with period 1.

 For $(x_1,x_2,x_3)\in \rrr$, we introduce the cylindrical coordinate transformation \be\ba\nonumber

 \ea\ee and define the standard orthonormal basis in $\rrr$ as: \be\ba\nonumber \mathbf{e}_r=\frac{(x_1,x_2,0)}{r}, \ \mathbf{e}_\theta=\frac{(-x_2,x_1,0)}{r}, \ \mathbf{e}_z=(0,0,1). \ea\ee where $r=\sqrt{x^2_1+x^2_2}$.